-- 2.1 Safeguarding and promoting the welfare of children is: - protecting children from maltreatment - preventing impairment of children's mental or physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes - 2.2 The purpose of this document is to assist all staff - to safeguard and protect children who are at risk of abuse or neglect - to promote the well-being of all children. - 2.3 At Engayne Primary School we are committed to safeguarding children and young people, and we expect everyone who works in our school to share this commitment.
+- 2.1 Safeguarding and promoting the welfare of children is defined in Working Together to Safeguard Children 2023 as: - providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework - 2.2 The purpose of this document is to assist all staff - to safeguard and protect children who are at risk of abuse or neglect - to promote the well-being of all children. - 2.3 At Engayne Primary School we are committed to safeguarding children and young people, and we expect everyone who works in our school to share this commitment.
 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
-Ultimately, all systems, processes and policies in our school operate with the best interests of the child at their heart.

-School must be a safe place for all children attending.
-Children not attending school during this time must also be safeguarded, including online, staff must identify, and the school must action any concerns brought to them.

-- 2.4 This policy and procedures should be read in conjunction with - London Safeguarding Children Procedures 7th edition (2022) - Working Together to Safeguard Children 2018 (with Dec 2020 update) - DfE Keeping children safe in education 2023 - DfE Teaching Online Safety 2019 - School online safety policy (including filtering and monitoring) - Schools Code of Conduct - Staff Acceptable Use Agreement - 2.5 The safeguarding of children is everyone's business and schools have a responsibility under Section 175 of the Education Act 2002 to safeguard and promoting the welfare of children.
-This includes - Preventing the impairment of children's mental or physical health or development - Protecting children from maltreatment - Ensuring children grow up in circumstances consistent with the provision of safe and effective care.
+Ultimately, all systems, processes and policies in our school operate with the best interests of the child at their heart. - School must be a safe place for all children attending.
+Children not attending school during this time must also be safeguarded, including online, staff must identify, and the school must action any concerns brought to them. - 2.4 This policy and procedures should be read in conjunction with - London Safeguarding Children Procedures 7th edition (2022) - Working Together to Safeguard Children 2023 - Working Together to Safeguard Children 2018 (with Dec 2020 update) - DfE Keeping children safe in education 2023 - DfE Teaching Online Safety 2019 - School online safety policy (including filtering and monitoring) - Schools Code of Conduct - Staff Acceptable Use Agreement - 2.5 The safeguarding of children is everyone's business and schools have a responsibility under Section 175 of the Education Act 2002 to safeguard and promoting the welfare of children.
+This includes - Preventing the impairment of children's mental or physical health or development - Protecting children from maltreatment

+Ensuring children grow up in circumstances consistent with the provision of safe and effective care.